jrmeier/jockonotes/7-Where-Does-Dicipline-Come-From.md

 - always challenge yourself
 - recover when needed
 - check your ego often
-- stepback and observe situations to help remove bias
+- step back and observe situations to help remove bias
-- become the dicipline
+- become the discipline